 Trees and turf - two pieces to the landscape puzzle - yet despite the fact that people like them in close proximity, they don't always play nice together on the playground.

-For people who particularly like these trees and the shade they provide, Mazur suggests they opt for another perennial or groundcover instead of turf - something that is more prone to thriving in shady conditions.
+For people who particularly like these trees and the shade they provide, we suggest they opt for another perennial or groundcover instead of turf - something that is more prone to thrive in shady conditions.

-That's why when Mazur and other Davey experts fertilize trees, they use a probe that is injected into the soil at a depth of 12 inches so nutrients are placed below the turf root levels and can get to the trees.
+When we fertilize trees, we use a probe that is injected into the soil at a depth of 12 inches so nutrients are placed below the turf root levels and can get to the trees.

 Proper tree pruning can also help filter additional light to turf areas beneath the tree.
 Caution should be taken to avoid overpruning, however.

 Following these tips can help you keep the peace between trees and turf in your backyard!